IsaFoL/IsaFoL/Weidenbach_Book/README.md

     Theorem 8    CDCL_W_Incremental    incremental_conclusive_state

 The Standard ML code produced by the SAT solver can be viewed by moving the cursor to the ```export_code``` line in ```CDCL_W_Implementation.thy```.

-## Status ##

-Our partial implementation of two watched literals is located in ```CDCL_Two_Watched_Literals.thy```, but needs a recent repository version of Isabelle.

-A recent version of the documentation the theory files is also available as [here](http://people.mpi-inf.mpg.de/~mfleury/IsaFoL/current/Weidenbach_Book).